alex-lt-kong/libiotctrl/README.md

 # libiotctrl

-* The repository wraps methods to control the following IoT devices in C and provides other language bindings when
+* The repository wraps methods to control the following IoT devices in C and provides language bindings when
 needed:
   * LCUS-1 relay (`relay.c`/`relay.h`).
     <br />